Canadian Imperial Bank of Commerce: Canadian Bank of Commerce

-Post-amalgamation
+History of the bank

+Merger of Imperial and Commerce

+The origins of the Imperial–Commerce merger lay in the actions of Barclays Bank.
+Barclays began operating in Canada in 1929, but in 1956 sold its Canadian operations to the Imperial Bank.
+Barclays took payment partly in the form of Imperial stock.
+In 1960, without informing Imperial's board, Barclays began buying additional Imperial stock on the open market.
+L. Stuart Mackersy, chairman of Imperial, believed Barclays was making a play to take over Imperial.
+Mackersy thought that a takeover of a small bank such as Imperial was inevitable, but preferred to work with domestic rather than British concerns.
+In October 1960, Mackersy approached Neil J. McKinnon, the president and chairman of the Commerce, with a proposal to merge the two banks.
+Their first meeting took place secretively at McKinnon's house at 116 Dunvegan Road in Forest Hill, making the house the birthplace of the CIBC.
+According to Mackersy, within ten minutes he and McKinnon reached an agreement to merge their banks.

+Operations of CIBC

-In 1960, Imperial chairman Stuart Mackersy approached Neil McKinnon, the president of the Commerce, with a proposal to merge the two banks.
-This followed a decade of expansion in the Canadian economy and Canada's capitalization of the industrialization of its natural resources.
-They quickly reached a deal between the two banks.
-On June 1, 1961, the Canadian Bank of Commerce and the Imperial Bank of Canada merged to form the Canadian Imperial Bank of Commerce with over 1,200 branches across Canada.
+On 1 June 1961, the Canadian Bank of Commerce and the Imperial Bank of Canada merged to form the Canadian Imperial Bank of Commerce with over 1,200 branches across Canada.
 The new bank possessed the greatest resources and the most branches of any bank in the country.

 In 1964, the bank operated a floating branch using the passenger vessel MV Jean Brilliant along the north shore of the St. Lawrence River in Quebec, billed as the only floating branch in Canada for 5000 customers.
 In 1967, both Canada and CIBC celebrated their centenaries and CIBC was the only chartered bank to have a branch on-site at Expo 67.
 Also at this time computerization began to change banking services and the Yonge and Bloor branch in Toronto was the first Canadian bank branch to update customer bank books via computer.
 This also marked the introduction of inter-branch banking.
 Before the decade was out, CIBC had introduced the first 24-hour cash dispenser, which would eventually become the ATM.